Alkaline & Acidic Foods Chart: Understanding The pH Spectrum Of Food

 For some more examples of which foods are more acidic or alkaline, check out this infographic of the pH spectrum.
 Note: The graphic details which foods have an acidic or alkalizing effect on the body, rather than the pH level of the foods themselves.
 For example, some foods (like lemons and limes) have a rather acidic pH, yet they actually have an alkalizing effect on the body.

 What is balanced pH?

 Proper pH levels vary throughout your body.
-Saliva ranges between 6.2 to 7.6, while urine is normally more acid, especially in the morning due to the metabolic process of preparing for elimination.
+Saliva ranges1 between 6.2 to 7.6, while urine is normally more acid2, especially in the morning due to the metabolic process of preparing for elimination.
 Health hint: when using pH strips to test your urine ignore the first morning pee reading—start with your next bathroom visit.